CephalofairGames/frosthaven-faq/index.md

 <p><b>For the three-mark perk, does “losing all your cards” include any that you were about to play?</b> Yes.</p>

 <p><b>When do my pressure changes happen?</b> Per the board text, when each Action (that is, one card half) fully resolves.</p>

+<p><b>When do pressure changes caused by my modifier deck happen?</b> First, note that these (like all modifier deck effects) are optional.
+These will resolve at the conclusion of whatever action caused the modifier draw.
+If this was from an attack granted to you by another character, it is at the conclusion of <i>their</i> action.
+If it's from item usage, it will be after the conclusion of the current action.</p>

 <p><b>Can I use the top of Curious Gear (1) to destroy a trap even if there's no enemy to spring it on?</b> No. It needs to be applied to an enemy.</p>